guacamoledragon/throw-voice/docs/self-hosting.md

     docker-compose up # optionally, --detach

 This will start both the bot on http://localhost:3000 and minio on http://localhost:9000, and that's really all there is.
-The recordings will be saved under `DATA_DIR\recordings` on your local machine, and can also be accessed through the Minio web interface.
+The recordings will be saved under `BOT_DATA_DIR\recordings` on your local machine, and can also be accessed through the Minio web interface.

 These are the defaults I set for packaging convenience, but tweak as much or as little as you want.